Parsl/parsl/docs/userguide/apps.rst

        # echo_hello() when called will execute the string it returns, creating an std.out file with
        # the contents "Hello World!"
        echo_hello()

+The string thus executed by a Bash app can be arbitrarily long.

 Unlike a Python app, a Bash app cannot return Python objects.
-Instead, it communicates with other functions by passing files.
+Instead, it communicates with other functions by creating files.
 A decorated ``@bash_app`` function provides the ``inputs`` and ``outputs`` keyword arguments for managing input and output files.
 It also includes, as described below, keyword arguments for capturing the STDOUT and STDERR streams and recording them in files that are managed by Parsl.